President, Sanoch Management LLC

 William Campbell earned a Bachelor’s Degree in Economics from the University of Alberta in 1965 and a Master’s Degree in Business Administration from the University of Western Ontario in 1967.

 In 2001, together with his wife and daughters, Mr. Campbell created The Campbell Family Foundation.
 A primary goal of Mr. Campbell and his family was to become directly active philanthropists with a mission of providing low cost interventions to change lives.
 In support of that effort he serves as a founding board member and Chairman of the END Fund, a private philanthropic initiative dedicated to controlling and eliminating neglected tropical diseases (NTDs) that affect over one billion people globally.
-Since its founding in 2012, the END Fund has supported more than 724 million treatments for people at risk of these disabling and debilitating diseases across Africa, the Middle East, and India.
+Since its founding in 2012, the END Fund has supported more than 1 billion treatments for people at risk of these disabling and debilitating diseases across Africa, the Middle East, and India.

 Mr. Campbell is a passionate and avid supporter of the Brooklyn Academy of Music (BAM), where he has served on the Board since 1992 and is currently serving as Vice Chairman.
 His appreciation of the arts has also inspired William to serve as the Chairman of The Byrd Hoffman Water Mill Foundation that honors the work of Robert Wilson and provides Residency opportunities for artists’ development.